CodeLouisville/fsjs-t-shirt-project/readme.md

 [Documentation for Mongo's $ne operator](https://docs.mongodb.com/manual/reference/operator/query/ne/)

 ## 4. Let's do some deleting
 1. We can now update the `DELETE /shirt/:shirtId` handler in `src/routes/index.js` to actually do something.
-Since we aren't removing the file, "deleting" will basically be updating the file.
+Since we aren't removing the shirt, "deleting" will basically be updating the shirt.
 In other works `DELETE /shirt/:shirtId` will look really similar to `PUT /shirt/:shirtId`:
 ```javascript
 router.delete('/shirt/:shirtId', function (req, res, next) {
   const shirtId = req.params.shirtId